 - Multi-Image Matching using Multi-Scale Oriented Patches (MOPS).
 Minimalist local feature matching.

 - AUTOSTITCH.
 The first fully automatic 2D image stitcher.
-Check out the iPhone App and the NEW! iPad App.
+Try the free demo for Windows or Mac OSX.

 - Interactive Image Segmentation using a GMMRF model.
 Image matting and compositing using statistical models of texture.